ItzRock/FamilyFriendly/README.md

 [GitHub](https://github.com/ItzRock/FamilyFriendly), [Thunderstore](https://thunderstore.io/c/content-warning/p/AnthonyStai/FamilyFriendly/)

-## How to use
+## How to customize
 Modify the included "naughtywords.txt" file in the plugin's directory to any words you'd like seperated by a new line.
 This mod intentionally doesn't include many swear words as the mod REALLY likes to false positive.

+If you would like include this mod in a modpack or a translation package please do not include the original DLL file.
+Please list this mod as a  dependency and add your own "naughtywords.txt" file.
+It should override it, if it doesn't please open a issue on the GitHub repo.

+## Common Issues

+### My voice is not being detected?

+Press Windows Key + Ctrl + S and if a setup menu pops up, follow that.
+Make sure your default microphone in Windows is set correctly.
+If you still have issues please follow the troubleshooting guide for the original LC API found [here](https://github.com/LoafOrc/VoiceRecognitionAPI/wiki/Troubleshooting)

+### I'm not saying a swear word but it's still killing me?

+Windows voice recognition sucks.
+I can't fix that so if your using a modified list try reducing its length.
+I tried using a longer swear list before and I couldn't say anything without it false positive.

-I recommend using [NVIDIA Broadcast](https://www.nvidia.com/en-us/geforce/broadcasting/broadcast-app/) to prevent background false positives, I've had my chair say "shit" apparently.
+I also recommend using [NVIDIA Broadcast](https://www.nvidia.com/en-us/geforce/broadcasting/broadcast-app/) to prevent background false positives, I've had my chair say "shit" apparently.

 ## Bug Reporting

 Please open a issue on the GitHub repo [here](https://github.com/ItzRock/FamilyFriendly/issues).
-I will re`spond to them as soon as possible.
+I will respond to them as soon as possible.

 ## Credits
 * [VoiceRecognitionAPI](https://github.com/NotestQ/VoiceRecognitionAPI) for CW port made by [Notest](https://github.com/NotestQ), Original creator [LoafOrc](https://github.com/LoafOrc/VoiceRecognitionAPI).
 GPL-3.0 licensed.
 Included in the repository so I can run automated workflows.

+## License

+Distributed under the GPL-3.0 license.
+See `LICENSE.txt` for more information.

 ## Contributing